-(YYYYMMDDHHMM.CHANOBS DOMAINX)
+(YYYYMMDDHHMM.CHANOBS_DOMAINX)

 The CHANOBS_DOMAIN option in the hydro.namelist is used to activate this output.
 This output file is very similar to the regular streamflow output file format.
-The key difference is output only occurs at pre-defined forecast points or gage locations.
+The key difference is output only occurs at predefined forecast points or gage locations.
 For 2D gridded channel routing, the user defines forecast points during the setup of their modeling domain.
 Under this configuration, streamflow will be produced at those points.
-It is worth noting output points can be constrained by the 'order_to_write' as they are in the regular streamflow output files.
+It is worth noting output points can be constrained by the 'order to write' as they are in the regular streamflow output files.
 For reach-based routing, it is possible to create outputs at a set of predefined gage points in the Route_Link.nc file.
 Within the Route_Link.nc file, a variable called 'gages' of type character will need to be created by the user containing a string for each channel reach that contains a gage.
-This variable is of length 'feature_id' (see description of the Route_Link.nc file in Appendix A9), and size 15.
+This variable is of length 'feature_id' (see description of the Route Link.nc file in Appendix A9), and size 15.
 If a channel reach does not contain a gage, the string stays empty.
-For example, " "would represent a channel reach with no gage, and " 07124000" would contain a gage labeled "07124000".
-It is up to the user to create this variable and populate it with character strings if there is a desire to connect gage locations to channel reaches.
-If no locations are found, the output code will simply bypass creating this output file.
+For example, " " would represent a channel reach with no gage, and 07124000" would contain a gage labeled "07124000".
+It is up to the user to create this variable no locations are found, the output code will simply bypass creating this output file.
 Like the other point files, similar geospatial information will be placed into the output files.